-sp • HLS responses must be entered into Aspen in the Details section, on the Studen Demographics page (Federal Info tab), to continue the new student enrollment Individuals with "Status Coordinator" and "Principal" roles can enter this information.
-HLS responses become "read only" the day after they have been entered.
-To update errors to the date, HLS answers, or the language listed, the Studen Reclassification Recommendation form (SRR) form found on the KC OLCE page) must be submitted as soon as possible, so it can be reviewed, processed, and approved by OLCE.
-Please use the link on the KC page for submitting the completed SRR and additional documentation.
-Please note that clerical errors made to the original HLS can only be updated before the student is screened for English Language proficiency. the language listed for both questions • For ELs, the non-English language listed for either of the 2 questions is the home language that's listed on Aspen. • School clerks and other administrators of the HLS must receive training: annual training is provided by ITS and guidance is included in the Registration and Enrollmen resources • The completed HLS, with parent/guardian and school official signatures and date must be filed in every student Cumulative Folder , regardless of program assignmen or EL status.
-If EL folders are not housed with Cumulative Folders, a copy of the original HLS must also be placed in the EL folder It multiple copies of the HLS were completed, the original (1+ HLS completed in CPS) HLS must be entered into Aspen.
-Attach all invalid HLS copies to the original HLS, noting they were erroneously completed and not entered into Aspen For students transferring in from another school, in cases where the originc HLS was not sent to the school when a student transferred and the receiving school cannot obtain a copy of the original HLS: Keep a printout of the English Language Learners/Bilingual Program page (Aspen) that includes the HLS answers, language, and dat in the EL folder.
-Keep a copy of the request for transfer of studer records that was sent to the student's previous school
+- HLS responses for newly enrolled students must be entered into Aspen in the Details section, on the Student Demographics page (Federal Info tab), to continue the new student enrollment.
+Individuals with "Status Coordinator" and "Principal" roles can enter this information - HLS responses become "read only" the day after they have been entered.
+To update errors to the date, HLS answers, or the language listed, the Student Reclassification Recommendation form (SRR) form found on the KC OLCE page) must be submitted as soon as possible, so it can be reviewed, processed, and approved by OLCE.
+Please use the link on the KC page for submitting the completed SRR and additional documentation. - Please note that clerical errors made to the original HLS can only be updated before the student is screened for English Language proficiency - The original HLS is the first HLS completed in CPS - Please note that an earlier HLS could have been completed in another district in Illinois and if we have that information it can supersede what we have in our system - All 5 variables have to be entered on Aspen: HLS date, the answer to both questions and the language listed for both questions - For ELs, when a language other than English is reported for only one of the questions on the form, the non-English language listed for either of the 2 questions has to be listed as both the home language and the native language on Aspen. - If there are two different non-English languages listed, enter the language identified in question 2 as both the home and the native language in Aspen. - If two or more languages listed for both questions, you can list the first language on the form, but check in with the family for clarity - English can be entered as the home language ONLY if both questions are answered "No" and English is listed for both questions - The list of languages is frequently updated.
+However, if the language reported on the HLS is not on the list, please list it as "Other" - Contact OLCE to let us know when a language is not yet included on the Language List - School clerks and other administrators of the HLS must receive training: annual training is provided by ITS and guidance is included in the Registration and Enrollment resources - The completed HLS, with parent/guardian and school official signatures and dates must be filed in every student Cumulative Folder, regardless of program assignment or EL status.
+If EL folders are not housed with Cumulative Folders, a copy of the original HLS must also be placed in the EL folder - If multiple copies of the HLS were completed, the original (1st HLS completed in CPS) HLS must be entered into Aspen.
+Attach all invalid HLS copies to the original HLS, noting they were erroneously completed and not entered into Aspen - For students transferring in from another school, in cases where the original HLS was not sent to the school when a student transferred and the receiving school cannot obtain a copy of the original HLS: - Keep a printout of the English Language Learners/Bilingual Program page (Aspen) that includes the HLS answers, language, and date in the EL folder.
+Keep a copy of the request for transfer of student records that was sent to the student's previous school - ELPTs must review CPS EL Students with HLS Mismatch Report on Aspen periodically and submit SRRs for any corrections needed